dendronhq/dendron/README.md

 Dendron is an **open-source, local-first, markdown-based, note-taking tool**.
 It's a personal knowledge management solution (PKM) built specifically for developers and integrates natively with IDEs like [VS Code](https://code.visualstudio.com/) and [VSCodium](https://vscodium.com/).

+## Motivation

+> "We are overwhelmed with information and we don't have the tools to properly index and filter through it.
+[The development of these tools, which] will give society access to and command over the inherited knowledge of the ages [should] be the first objective of our scientist" - Vannevar Bush, 1945

 ## Why